surya-kangeyan/CS257---final-project/README.md

 ### Entire Team
 1. Contributed to dataset shortlisting
-2. Contributed on the dataset limitation discussions.
+2. Contributed to the dataset limitation discussions.
-3. Contributed on research of each database technology chosen.
+3. Contributed to the research of each database technology chosen.
-4. Query preparation - Total 9 queries - 3 queries/person
+4. Query preparation - Total 9 queries - 3 queries/person.
-5. Preparation of powerpoint slides
+5. Preparation of power point slides.
-6. Presenatation and demo
+6. Presenatation and demo.
-7. Report writing
+7. Report writing.

 ### Sujith Kumaar - Redis module
 1. Formatted dataset to .redis format to load the data